inasafe/inasafe-doc/docs/source/user-docs/impact-function-docs/FloodEvacuationFunction.rst

 An exposure raster layer where each cell represent population count.

 **Output**:
-Raster layer contains population affected and the minimum needs based on the population affected.
+Raster layer contains people affected and the minimum needs based on the people affected.

 **Limitation**:
 The default threshold of 1 meter was selected based on consensus, not hard evidence.